raoufblz/discord-attendance-bot/README.md

 pip install -r requirements.txt
 ```

-**README file still in developement 🔨🔨🔨**

-- returns a pagination with a numbered, sorted list of members who were in a
-    voice-channel, how much time each of them spent and how many they were.
+## Usage: (in developement 🔨🔨)

 - creates a text channel to log the pagination to, even if deleted it recreates it.

+## Command documentation: (in developement 🔨🔨)
+- every command is now a slash command (Discord's prefered way).
+- the commands have role-based access; only those with specefic roles can use them.

 - /join: makes the bot enter the voice channel you re in.
 - /leave: the bot leaves the voice channel, you need to be in the vc for it to work,
     it calculates the time spent by each member and logs it.
-- the commands have role-based access.
 - /list: logs real-time voice data in a channel the bot creates.
 - /help: a command that lists all available commands and what they do.
-- every command is now a slash command (Discord's prefered way).
 - /reset_data: deletes all past voice data and restarts tracking.
-- saves data in case of connection problems, deletes all previous data only if /leave
-    is executed.